Cubs vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-2.
+- In five games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-2.

-- When it comes to the over/under, the Cubs and their opponents are 5-5-0 in their previous 10 games.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total five times.

-- The Cubs' previous 10 matchups have not had a runline posted by sportsbooks.
+- Bookmakers have yet to post a spread in any of the Cubs' past 10 games.

 Cubs Betting Records & Stats

-- Chicago has a record of 10-9 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- The Cubs have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Cubs have a 48.8% chance of coming away with a victory in the contest.

-- Chicago and its opponents have hit the over in 58 of its 110 games with a total this season.
+- Chicago and its opponents have gone over the total this season in 59 of its 111 opportunities.

 - In 11 games with a line this season, the Cubs have a mark of 5-6-0 against the spread.